New Students

 Complete the Intake Form

-SAS Disability Documentation Form.
-This is a great option for students who may be going into placement, cooperative or other experiential learning programs during their time at the university.
+This is a great option for students who may be going into experiential learning programs during their time at the university.

 Documentation must:

-Must adhere to the scope of practice of regulated health professional in Ontario
+• Must adhere to the scope of practice of regulated health professionals in Ontario.

 Email your completed intake form and disability documentation to studentaccessibility@ontariotechu.ca

-If you have any questions or concerns about sufficient documentation or experience any accessibility isssues when attempting to complete the forms let our staff know and you can complete let our staff know and we will work with you to complete when you attend your intake appointment.
+If you have any questions or concerns about sufficient documentation or experience any accessibility isssues when attempting to complete the forms let our staff know and you can complete your forms with support when you attend your intake appointment.

 Appointments can take place by: